mkruisbrink/mkruisbrink.github.io/_posts/2022-08-09-introduction-Rstudio.md

 ## Prerequisites

 You will need to have R and RStudio installed.
-You can follow [this guide for base R installation]({% post_url 2022-08-08-installing-base-R %}) and [this guide for the RStudio installation].
+You can follow [this guide for base R installation]({% post_url 2022-08-08-installing-base-R %}) and [this guide for the installation of RStudio]({% post_url 2022-08-08-installing-Rstudio %}).

 ## What is RStudio?
 RStudio is an open-source software project and computer program that allows you to interact with the R computing language that you've previously installed on your system.
 RStudio provides you with a Graphical User Interface (GUI) that serves as a *front-end* which literally lies on top of R. RStudio is thus an **IDE** specifically for R.